Oslandia/deeposlandia/README.md

 If you want to contribute to the repo by adding a new dataset, please consult the [following instructions](./deeposlandia/datasets/add_a_dataset.md).

+## Pre-trained models

+This project implies non-commercial use of datasets, anyway we can work with the dataset emitters to get commercial licences if it fits your demand.
+May you be interested in any pre-trained models, please contact us at infos+data@oslandia.com!

 # Flask application

 A Flask Web application may be launched locally through